 Though diagnosis of pug myelopathy, or constrictive myelopathy, is becoming more frequent with advanced imaging techniques, no standardized treatment protocol has been identified.
 Medical management aims to reduce cerebrospinal fluid production and inflammation, while surgical management focuses on decompressing the spinal cord by removing the constriction.

 Dr. Wong weighs in, “Surgery is typically my recommended treatment.
 The procedure is similar to surgery for intervertebral disc disease (IVDD), but involves removing the protective covering of the spinal cord (the dura mater) to release the fluid and break down the scar tissue.
 There is more risk, and it is more challenging.”
 He adds, “An important part of treatment for me is stabilizing the back bones to reduce the risk of recurrence.”

 More recently, there have been several studies suggesting that surgery carries a better long-term prognosis, supporting the experience at Southeast Veterinary Neurology.

 What Should You Do if Your Dog is Showing Signs of Pug Myelopathy?

 If you suspect your dog has pug myelopathy, or constrictive myelopathy, make an appointment with a veterinary neurologist.
 Following the neurological exam, MRI is the safest and most complete way to evaluate for the condition.
 This will also rule out other possible spinal cord problems that may present in a similar way.

 For more information about pug myelopathy, contact Southeast Veterinary Neurology.
 Our locations in Miami, Boynton Beach, Jupiter, and Virginia Beach are staffed around the clock with experienced and compassionate spinal cord specialists who will make sure your pets get the treatment they need and the care they deserve.
-Call or request a consultation online today!
+Call one of our locations today!